-The one significant difference in the uniform program between CCAs and career status employees is the way in which uniform allowances are received and purchased.
+The one significant difference in the uniform program between CCAs and career status employees is the way in which uniform allowances are received and uniforms purchased.
 Career employees do not typically use the letter of authorization or voucher system used by CCAs.

 Career employees are provided with a preloaded Visa debit card and simply provide the card number to the authorized vendor to pay for their uniform order.
-Upon conversion to career status, letter carriers will receive the preloaded debit card in the mail near their next uniform anniversary date.
+Upon conversion to career status, letter carriers will receive the preloaded debit card in the mail close to their next uniform anniversary date.
+Keep in mind, this process is not automatic.
+After conversion to career status and as the employee's uniform anniversary date approaches, local management must complete the Uniform Allowance Request Interactive Worksheet and submit it to the Human Resource Shared Services Center (HRSSC) for the card to be issued.

-In the event a CCA is converted to career status after his or her uniform eligibility or anniversary date, and already has been issued a voucher, the CCA will still have the remainder of the one year of eligibility to use the uniform allowance voucher before receiving the purchasing card on the next anniversary date.
+In the event a CCA is converted to career status after their uniform eligibility or anniversary date, and already has been issued a voucher, the CCA will still have the remainder of the one year of eligibility to use the uniform allowance voucher before receiving the purchasing card on the next anniversary date.